15532th/avtdl/README.md

 By default, configuration file is named `config.yml` and located in current working directory.
 Current directory is also used as default location to create folders for persistent storage and logs, unless redefined in configuration file.

-To specify different config file, use `avtdl --config path/to/config.yml` option.
+To specify a different config file, use `avtdl --config path/to/config.yml` option.
 Run `avtdl --help` for full list of options.

 ### Configuration